FrissBee/FrissBee-Audio-Player/README.md

   <script>
     // 3.
 Step
-    // a) a list of objects in an array containing the details of each audio file const myPlaylist = [
+    // a) A list of objects in an array containing the details of each audio file const myPlaylist = [
       {
         bandName: 'Band Name 1',